MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/help-users.md

 Use the following sections for application-specific information to help users protect sensitive documents and emails.

 ## Using information protection with the Azure Information Protection client
-The Azure Information Protection client (or the older application, RMS sharing application) is required for users to protect and consume protected documents and emails if they use Office 2010.
+If users have Office 2010, the Azure Information Protection client (or the older application, RMS sharing application) is required to protect and consume protected documents and emails.
 However, the Azure Information Protection client is also recommended for all computers and mobile devices.

 In addition to making it easier for users to protect important documents and emails, the Azure Information Protection client lets users track the documents that they have protected.
 Tracked documents can also be revoked if the previously authorized users should no longer have access to them.